leonardoks16/astrid-client/README.md

 # astrid-client, a new alternative
 A REAL Platform Agnostic GraphQL Client, made with javascript and love.
-Deal with GraphQL in a blazing fast way
+Deal with GraphQL in a blazing fast way.
+Unpacked Size: 7.02 kB

 <!-- TABLE OF CONTENTS -->